20shaked20/Elevator_Project/README.md

 C. we have a single idle elevator on a certain floor, but there is an elevator in the same direction to our caller, thus we will send that elevator to him after it’s finished - based off which one will arrive faster and by how much, based off current difference in floors and scheduled tasks (an elevator may arrive faster from floor 1 to 40 than from 50 to 40 but stopping at 49,48...41 along the way).

-After our user got inside the elevator, it has some possible options –
+After the caller got inside the elevator, it has some possible options –

-1.Picking up another user during the transport to the designated floor our first user wanted to go.
+1.Picking up another user during the transport to the designated floor our first caller wanted to go.
-2.if the elevator crossed the middle floor, it would skip the other floors.
+2.if the elevator crossed a 'middle' floor, it would skip the other floors and go straight to its current destination.

 Simplifying the algorithm –
 0. elevators wait for a call (semantic step)
-1. elevators get a call (insert a certain floor destination and source)
+1. elevators get a call (call floor and where to go)
 2. elevator gets to the floor (doors open)
-3. people get in or out based on need, then elevator becomes idle or goes to a default floor if there are no more calls for her to complete, else it repeats from step (2)
+3. people get in or out based on need, then elevator becomes idle or goes to a default floor if there are no more calls for it to complete, else it repeats from step (2)
 4. repeat from step (0)